hycis/Mozi/README.md

                  'epoch_look_back' : 5,
                  'percent_decrease' : 0.01}
 ```
-The stopping criteria here means the training will stop if has reach 'max_epoch' of 10 or the validation error does not decrease by at least 1% in the past 5 epoch.
+The stopping criteria here means the training will stop if training has reach 'max_epoch' of 10 or the validation error does not decrease by at least 1% in the past 5 epoch.
 #### Test Model
 And that's it!
 Once the training is done, to test the model, it's as simple as calling the forward propagation `fprop(X)` in model
 ```python